How to start a long-distance relationship? I’m going to tell you how to make your long-distance relationships unique. It’s Arena, your love advisor.

 4. Do Regular Visit

-A hug is going to be like one of the best things they’re ever going to experience.
+A hug is going to be one of the best things they’re ever going to experience.
 It is because you haven’t been able to hug that person for a long time.
 Make plans to go and see that person.
 Make sure that that other person knows that you want to see them.

 5. Set End Goals